^

 Anemia

-Increase in the volume of circulating blood:
+Increase in circulating blood volume:

 • pregnancy (especially the second half);